About The Dick Van Dyke Show, the comedy TV series from the ’60s – plus see the opening credits

 Reddit

-Ranked #13 on TV Guide’s 50 Greatest TV Shows of All Time, The Dick Van Dyke Show premiered on October 3, 1961, and ran for 5 seasons through 1966, racking up 15 Emmy awards along the way.
+Ranked #13 on TV Guide’s 50 Greatest TV Shows of All Time, The Dick Van Dyke Show debuted on October 3, 1961, and ran for five seasons through 1966, racking up an amazing 15 Emmy awards along the way.
+With its razor-sharp wit and unforgettable cast, the show became an instant classic, rewriting the rules of television in the 1960s and beyond.

 Dick Van Dyke (Rob Petrie), Mary Tyler Moore (Laura Petrie), Morey Amsterdam (Buddy Sorrell), Rose Marie (Sally Rogers) and Richard Deacon (Mel Cooley)